torch/torch7/doc/maths.md

 Note also that, while it should always give you a valid decomposition, it may not give you the same one across platforms - it will depend on your LAPACK implementation.

+Note: Irrespective of the original strides, the returned matrix `q` will be transposed, i.e. with strides `1,m` instead of `m,1`.

 ```lua
 > a = torch.Tensor{{12, -51, 4}, {6, 167, -68}, {-4, 24, -41}}